CSCI-3349-S25/lab8/README.md

 This lab demonstrates how to use the Mistral API to carry out NLP tasks.
 This lab is due Sunday, April 6, 11:59pm EDT.

-**Important Note: Please keep all of your output visible so that the TAs do not need to re-run your code and waste a lot of GPU time.
-As you've seen Google will cut off your GPU access if you use too much.
+**Important Note: Please keep all of your output visible so that the TAs do not need to re-run your code and use up their own access to Mistral.
 The TAs need to be able to grade your code without running it.**

 ### Overview
 1. Clone the lab repo down to your own machine.